 It is also strongly recommended that you avoid writing to buffer tables, as their flush strategy nullifies Decodable's delivery guarantees.

 |Delivery guarantee||at least once|

 The ClickHouse sink connects to a ClickHouse table through HTTP requests.
-ClickHouse sinks can materialize data from streams of both APPEND and CHANGE types; however, be advised that update and delete records are not currently supported for CHANGE streams (this behavior is coming soon).
+ClickHouse sinks can materialize data from streams of both APPEND and CHANGE types; however, be advised that clickhouse sinks handling change streams (particularly those with frequent update and delete records) may operate significantly slower than pure append streams.

 When a ClickHouse sink is connected to a CHANGE stream, a primary key must be specified in the schema